Nova Twins

-Nova Twins are an English rock duo formed in London, England, in 2014, consisting of vocalist/guitarist Amy Love and bassist Georgia South.
+Nova Twins are a British rock duo formed in London, England, in 2014, consisting of vocalist/guitarist Amy Love and bassist Georgia South.
 Their debut album, Who Are the Girls?, was released in February 2020.
 Their second album Supernova, was released in June 2022.
 Supernova was shortlisted for the 2022 Mercury Prize and led to the band receiving two nominations at the BRIT Awards in 2023.
 Their most recent album, Parasites & Butterflies, was released on August 29th 2025.